singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 The logic in this final solution is that, on even numbers, we just dividesmaller by 2 and double the result of the recursive call.
 On odd  numbers, we do the same,  but  then we also add  b igger to this result.

-In doing so, we have  an unexpected "win:'  Our minProduct function just recurses straight downwards, with increasingly small  numbers each time.
+In doing so, we have  an unexpected "win".
+Our minProduct function just recurses straight downwards, with increasingly small  numbers each time.
 It will never  repeat the  same call, so there's no need to cache any information.

 ```java
 1   int  minProduct(int a,  int  b)   {